-EAPS 10900 - The Dynamic Earth
+- EAPS 10000 Planet Earth Option II - Students who are interested in Geology courses. - EAPS 10900 The Dynamic Earth Option III - Students who are interested in Environmental, Geology, and Planetary Sciences courses - EAPS 11100 Physical Geology Option IV - Student who are interested in Atmospheric Science courses. - EAPS 22100 Survey Of Atmospheric Science - EAPS 23000 Laboratory In Atmospheric Science Option V Student who are interested in Atmospheric Science courses. - EAPS 22500 Science Of The Atmosphere

-- EAPS 22100 Survey Of Atmospheric Science - EAPS 23000 Laboratory In Atmospheric Science Option V - EAPS 22500 Science Of The Atmosphere - EAPS 23000 Laboratory In Atmospheric Science
+• EAPS 23000 - Laboratory In Atmospheric Science